Buying and Selling Commercial Property

 Acting for clients on acquisitions and disposals of all types and sizes has led to us gaining particular experience in the following areas:

-- Leasehold landlord and tenant negotiations;
+• Leasehold arrangements and landlord and tenant negotiations

 We also identify and advise on other relevant areas of law, such as; mergers & acquisitions, corporate law, finance law, competition law, intellectual property law and tax law.